apoorvagnix/crypto-arcade/README.md

 - Use ViewInboxByAccount to view any proposal made by advertisers -> for publishers
 - Use ViewInboxByAccount to view any offers accepted by publishers -> for advertisers

->flow start AcceptAdvertisementProposalFlow whoAmI: EA-SPORTS, advertiser: NIKE, linearId:
+>flow start AcceptAdvertisementProposalFlow publisher: EA-SPORTS, advertiser: NIKE, linearId: